It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 “Yes, that is the one we seek,” Elanore answered with a smile.
 “Let me off here and follow me.”

-As they walked up the shoveled path, the lion growled suddenly and tried to push her aside.
-Their approach had not gone unnoticed.
-Elanore’s hand went to the lion’s mane as she saw the guildmaster watching them through a window, a gun in hand.
+Their approach, as it turned out, had not gone unnoticed.
+As Elanore walked up the shoveled path, the lion growled suddenly and tried to push her aside behind it.
+She looked to the house where she could see the guildmaster at the window with a gun in hand.
 Calmly she reassured the creature.
 “He’s just alarmed, that’s all.
 Just let me continue to hold the reins and don’t do anything sudden.”

 The lion flicked its tail uneasily but complied.

-“Good boy,” Elanore stopped walking and focused her attention on the lion.
-She petted it repeatedly, taking her time to show the guildmaster that the creature was both harmless and tame.
+“Good boy,” Elanore petted the lion repeatedly, taking her time to show the guildmaster that the creature was tame.
 She had long forgotten how odd these creatures might appear to others.
-Their size, their strange look, would make the lions seem dangerous particularly to those who hunted beasts for a living.
+Their size and their strange look would make the lions seem dangerous.

-How long she did this for she did not know.
-But eventually the door to the home opened and the man stood in its frame, still unwilling to let go of his gun.
+Eventually the door opened and the man stood in its frame, still unwilling to let go of his gun.

-“Guildmaster,” Elanore called out gently.
+“Guildmaster,” Elanore called out.
 “There’s no need for that.
 He means you no harm.”

-The man’s eyes narrowed as he watched the creature yawn.
+The man’s eyes narrowed as he watched the creature.
 “You say ‘he’ as if it’s alive.”

 While the two conferred quietly, Gawain suddenly went on the alert.
 Elanore tugged her makeshift reins, trying to keep him still.

-Elanore had never met the guildmaster’s wife but surmised that this pale, gaunt creature must be she.
-She did not look afraid as she stood behind her husband.
+Elanore had never seen the guildmaster’s wife but surmised that this must be the woman.
 She called out to address her.
 “It is a beast made from stone.
-His name is Gawain and he is very well-behaved beast who understands humans.
+He is a very well-behaved beast that we call Gawain.
+He understands humans.
 See?”
 Elanore turned her attention back to the lion.
 “Sit, please if you will.”

-The lion did so reluctantly, drawing an appreciative “oh my” from the lady of the home.
+The lion did so immediately, drawing an appreciative “oh my” from the lady of the home.

 Encouraged, Elanore continued to address the lion.
 “Would you lie down please?”